Why Does My Vape Taste Burnt? Fixes & Prevention

-Burnt vape coils are the bane of a vaper's existence.
+Burnt coils are the bane of a vaper's existence.
 There is nothing worse than puffing on your vape only to inhale the acrid taste of burnt cotton - it stops you in your tracks.

 If you're lucky, you just have to swap out the entire pod for a new one, wasting e-liquid and money in the process.
 Otherwise, you need to go through a messy coil change, rinse out your pod or tank, dry it and start again.